utahking/ForcePad/readme.md

 Some other things to do:

-- `RecentRecordsController` should do additional metadata describes on objects because the response contains the user's recently viewed records, and merge those results in with (or do away entirely with) the current recent records feature, which only includes records accessed on ForcePad.
-- `ObjectLookupController` should display as default, before the user searches, a list of recent records of the type for which the user is searching.
 - *OpportunityLineItems* and *QuoteLineItems* need special handling (price books, products) and are not available to create or edit in the app today.
 - ForcePad doesn't support creating or editing objects that do not have page layouts (e.g. contact roles, account teams, etc) with the exception of Case Comments, for which I added a special hack to support.
 Nor does the app support viewing objects without page layouts, except in related lists.
 - Object list views have an API, but the API requires sysadmin (MAD/VAD).
 Not workable for normal users.